Chart Color Schemes

 Recent residential development output has been above average within Toowong when compared nationally

-Toowong has recorded approximately 151 residential properties granted approval each year over the past five financial years, totalling 755 homes.
+Toowong has recorded approximately 151 residential properties granted approval annually over the past five financial years, totalling 755 homes.
 As of FY26, 15 approvals have been recorded.
-On average, 1.4 new residents per dwelling were constructed annually between FY21 and FY25.
-However, this figure increased to 10.3 people per dwelling over the past two financial years, reflecting Toowong's growing popularity.
-The average construction value of new properties is $535,000, indicating a focus on the premium market.
+On average, 1.4 new residents per year per dwelling constructed were noted between FY21 and FY25, indicating a balanced supply and demand creating stable market conditions.
+However, recent data shows an increase to 10.3 people per dwelling over the past two financial years, reflecting Toowong's growing popularity and potential supply constraints.
+New properties are constructed at an average value of $535,000, suggesting developers focus on the premium market with high-end developments.

-In FY26, there have been $76.8 million in commercial approvals, suggesting robust local business investment.
-Compared to Greater Brisbane, Toowong shows 137.0% higher construction activity per person, offering buyers greater choice.
-However, development activity has moderated recently.
-This activity is significantly above the national average, indicating strong developer interest in the area.
-New development consists of 7.0% standalone homes and 93.0% townhouses or apartments, providing accessible entry options for downsizers, investors, and entry-level buyers.
-This trend reflects reduced availability of development sites and shifting lifestyle demands.
+This year has seen $76.8 million in commercial approvals, indicating robust local business investment.
+Compared to Greater Brisbane, Toowong shows 137.0% higher construction activity per person, offering buyers greater choice but with development activity moderating recently.
+This activity is significantly above the national average, demonstrating strong developer interest in the area.
+New development consists of 7.0% standalone homes and 93.0% townhouses or apartments, reflecting a trend towards denser development to cater to downsizers, investors, and entry-level buyers.
+This represents a significant shift from the current housing mix of 30.0% houses, likely due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.
 With around 359 people per dwelling approval, Toowong shows a developed market.
+According to AreaSearch's latest quarterly estimate, Toowong is forecasted to gain 3,450 residents by 2041.

 Frequently Asked Questions - Development